Ravenscraig: History

-As of 2021, there exists thousands of newly built homes and several pubs in the area, however the project is not fully completed.
+Prior to regeneration, Ravenscraig was one of the largest derelict sites in Europe measuring over 1125 acre in size.

 Regeneration

 After many years of planning, Ravenscraig was to be 'regenerated' and rebuilt by three equal shareholders: Wilson Bowden Developments Ltd, Scottish Enterprise and Tata Steel.
 The project was one of the largest regenerations in Europe, with 400 acre being developed.

-Ravenscraig would be home to several new facilities:

 Part of the development was to create new habitats for the wildlife already living in the area, such as deer, foxes, hares, otters, badgers, watervoles, butterflies and birds such as the wader, song thrush and the little ringed plover, with an Ecological Clerk of Works appointed to 'ensure compliance with Ravenscraig Ltd.’s aims and objectives by all developers and contractors.'

-The new £29 million sports complex (completed October 2010) was used as training camps for the 2012 London Olympics in London and the 2014 Commonwealth Games in Glasgow.
-The complex was also the host facility for the 2011 International Children's Games.

-Debates
+Plans were implemented to stop the decontamination of the South Calder Water, which suffered from the industrial activity and toxic chemicals in the area.
+There are also plantations designed to encourage diversity in the site wildlife, including reforestation of local woodland.

-The plans for the regeneration generated a certain amount of controversy; local residents and businesses were worried about the proposed shopping facilities.
-It is feared that new shopping facilities in the town centre will destroy jobs and nearby businesses and town centres (e.g. Motherwell and Wishaw) will suffer.
-Nearby shopping centres such as Motherwell Shopping Centre, the Regent Shopping Centre in Hamilton and East Kilbride Shopping Centre have complained that new shopping facilities may take away their regular customers, a statement that North Lanarkshire Council leader Jim McCabe disputes.
+The plans for the regeneration generated a certain amount of controversy; local residents and businesses were worried about the proposed shopping facilities, fearing their construction would cause exiting businesses and town centres (e.g. Motherwell and Wishaw) will suffer.
+Nearby shopping centres such as Motherwell Shopping Centre, the Regent Shopping Centre in Hamilton and East Kilbride Shopping Centre complained that new shopping facilities may take away their regular customers, a statement that North Lanarkshire Council leader Jim McCabe disputed.
+A new dual carriageway that would link the new town with the M8 and M74 motorways was given approval, with an extra £10 million to bring the project forward agreed in June 2012.
+The new carriageway would also travel through neighbouring North Lanarkshire settlements, Motherwell and Carfin.